FastMCP quickstart

 Next steps

-• Let your AI assistant scaffold the next server.
-The Airbyte agent SDK ships skills for Claude Code and Codex that carry the patterns above, so you can ask your assistant to build a new MCP server without retyping them.
+Let your AI assistant scaffold the next agent.
+The Agent SDK ships skills for Claude Code and Codex that carry the patterns above, so you can ask your assistant to build a new agent quickly.
 See the airbyte-agent-sdk repository for installation instructions.